top-quark/sudoku.js/README.md

 If the puzzle is unsolvable, or has already been solved, this method will return null.

 ### findAll
 If a puzzle has too few hints, it will have multiple solutions.
-Two or more solutions is considered undesirable because the puzzle can then only be solved by guesswork.
+Two or more solutions are considered undesirable because the puzzle can then only be solved by guesswork.
 The `findAll` method will find multiple solutions until you tell it to stop.
 For example, to verify that a puzzle has a unique solution: